mariamwalaa/CON-CN/README.md

 # Analysis of Centrality in Competition Networks

-This repository provides data, code, models, and analysis pertaining to the [link to Arxiv]() paper on Centrality Measures in Competition Networks.
+This repository provides data, code, models, and analysis pertaining to the [Analysis and Predictability of Centrality in Competition Networks](https://math.ryerson.ca/~abonato/papers/comp_013125.pdf) paper.

 ## Data